Close Alert Banner

 • Psychotherapists

 They have Masters-level training.
-Each counsellor is a member of at least one of the following:
+Each is registered with at least one of the following:

 • The Ontario College of Social Workers and Social Services Workers (OCSWSSW)